bcgsc/NanoSim/README.md

       simulator.py mode -h
   -------------------------------------------------------

-  {genome,transcriptome}
-                        You may run the simulator on genome, transcriptome, or metagenome mode.
+                        You may run the simulator on rbk, genome, transcriptome, or metagenome mode.
-    genome              Run the simulator on genome mode transcriptome       Run the simulator on transcriptome mode metagenome          Run the simulator on metagenome mode
+    rbk                 Run the simulator on rbk mode genome              Run the simulator on genome mode transcriptome       Run the simulator on transcriptome mode metagenome          Run the simulator on metagenome mode